rtfenter/Loyalty-Partner-Rule-Tester/README.md

 - Contracts define one set of rules
 - Implementation adds shortcuts or special cases
 - Regions negotiate exceptions
-- Campaigns stack on top of existing conditions
+- Campaigns stack on top

 Over time, it becomes hard to answer a basic question: